R2D2-08/ssltasks/README.md

 - Generated the public keys in both the client and server.
 - Then for the server, I wrote the VPN configuration in ```/etc/wireguard/wg0.conf```.
 - To allow traffic to be tunnelled from the client to the server, they must be aware of each other, hence, I added the public keys of clients under the [Peer] header and the public key of the server in the client's configuration file.
-- For the client(s) write the configuration in the same directory (```client.conf```).
+- For the client(s) write the configuration in the same directory (```user.conf```).
 There I specified the public IP address of the server along with the server's wireguard public key as mentioned above.

 ## Task 8:
 - Once docker is set up, after installation, the Dockerfile is used to build a container that will be proxied http traffic from the server which inturn will be forwarded to the localhost, which is hosting the portfolio (I'm not entirely sure if what I just stated is entirely true in terms of the terminology).

 ## Task 9:
+- I wrote 2 Dockerfiles, one for the control node and another for all the target nodes.
+Following this, I used docker to build 3 containers (1 control, 2 target).
+I then 'went' into the control node and wrote a basic playbook to accomplish the tasks mentioned under 9.1 in the tasks document.